Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/deliverable7.md

 **TURN IN-On ELC**: A short video showing that your Ultrasonic Sensor responds objects presented to it and how close those objects are.
 Use LEDs to show how close the object is to the sensor(**HINT:** Closer the object more LEDs lit).

 ## Power Supply(P)
-Design the best power supply for your Audio Car System.
+Design the best power supply for your Audio Car System. **Constraints to come**
 # Summary

 In summary, for this week you need to: